 Wrapping Up: Avoidable Doesn’t Mean Obvious

 Retirement is more than ending your career.
-It's about navigating a complex web of financial decisions that affect your income, taxes, and peace of mind.
+It’s about navigating a complex web of financial decisions that affect your income, your taxes, and your peace of mind.
 While some mistakes are hard to see coming, most are avoidable with the right guidance and a forward-looking plan.

 Based in Santa Rosa, CA, I work with clients both locally and virtually.
 Start your path here: